LGuitron/LIBOL-python/README.md

 For all algorithms the initial value of the hyperparameters are set in the options.py file.
 If specified, the execution of an algorithm can include a process of hyperparameter tuning in which all parameter values are kept fixed with the exception of one that takes different values from a specified range.
 After repeating this process with all hyperparameters the best values will be exported to a text file with the name "algorithm_dataset_bestparams.txt", when this process is completed the algorithm will be executed once more with the best values found.

-The ranges of values to be tested for every hyperparameter are represented by lists in the options.py file, modifying these lists might improve the results obtained in some cases.
+The ranges of values to be tested for every hyperparameter are represented by lists in the options.py file, modify these lists o use any desired ranges of values.

 ## Compare Algorithms and generate Plot